orlandophp/Slim-Handlers/README.md

 }
 ```

 In our super-simple example, the Slim application will respond to `GET /some/route` and `POST /some/route` but not `PUT`, `DELETE` or other requests.
-Note that the application instance is available as a property of the Handler for convenience.
-The Handler methods correspond to the HTTP verb they serve, and the `\Slim\Handlers::handler()` static method acts as a factory for instantiating a callable instance of `\Slim\Handlers\Handler`.
+Note that the application instance is available as a property (`$this->app`) of the Handler for convenience.
+The Handler methods correspond to the HTTP verb they serve, and the `\Slim\Handlers\Handler::factory()` static method is a factory (derr) for instantiating a callable.